Skip to main content

 Customizing toast messages for card events

 You can customize any of the toast messages used when dismissing, completing, snoozing and placing feedback on a card.
 This is configurable for each stream container.
 You simply supply a string for each custom message.
 If you do not supply a string, the defaults will be used.
+See the custom strings section of this guide if you want to change the default wording.

 Read the Style and presentation section to understand how to do this using the toastConfig configuration object.
 That section also has a code example.